Mutual Consent Divorce in India: Complete Procedure and Legal Guide

 Also, the Special Marriage Act, 1954 applies for divorce in inter-religious marriages.

-What is the Procedure for Mutual Consent Divorce in India?
+Step-by-Step Procedure for Mutual Consent Divorce in India

 Step 1: Filing of the Petition for Mutual Divorce